efstajas/tela/README.md

 #### 🤚 Handlers

 In each app you can define up to three handlers: `initialize`, `submit` and `configure`.
 To understand what they're for, it's best to read [Intercom's documentation](https://developers.intercom.com/building-apps/docs/canvas-kit).
-In addition to a synchronous handler like in the Getting Started guide, you can also create asyn handlers, for example if you need to get some data for an API to create your components:
+In addition to a synchronous handler like in the Getting Started guide, you can also create async handlers, for example if you need to get some data for an API to create your components:

 ```ts
 //your-app.ts